bylaws of lambretta club usa

 General members must:

-B. Possess a valid license to operate a motor scooter, as the law requires in the member’s state of residence.
+Possess a valid license, insurance, and minimums set by his or her state to operate a motor scooter as the law requires in the member’s state of residence.
 A valid license is also needed if the member plans to ride at a sanctioned LCUSA event.

-B. Renewal notices are sent out by postage or email by the Secretary.
+Renewal notices are sent out via email by our software.

-The annual accounting period of Lambretta Club USA will end on September 30th.
+The annual accounting period of Lambretta Club USA will be from October 1st through September 30th of the following year.

 Amendments to the Bylaws